tomeko/rokurunner/README.md

 ## Limitations

   - An inherent limitation is the "open-loop" system style of commands received by the Roku.
 There is no guarantee the command was executed, nor any way to check whether an channel has launched.
 Usually though if you provide a sufficient delay the runners should be fairly repeatable.
-  - Currently when visiting the endpoint via web browser, there is no indication of runner progress.
-This might be a todo feature if the need arises.

 ## TODO

-  - Update python executor to prevent launching multiple runners on same device
-  - Add seconds option to to delay (currently milliseconds only)
-  - Add a random move command, with max random limit
+  - Dockerize.
+The way the Flask app is run is not ideal (e.g. running the db init stuff at startup) but simplifies deployment.
+  - Tested this on a RaspberryPi Zero-W, turns out `pipenv` was a pain to get running properly.
+Include a simplified deployment for that scenario.
-  - Incorporate a MQTT client to subscribe to topics and run endpoints (IOT stuff)
+  - Maybe incorporate a MQTT client to subscribe to topics and run endpoints (IOT stuff)?
+  - more testing